wwwzrb/zero-ae/README.md

 #### Preparation
 Prepare Zero at two machines with IP1 and IP, as the monitoring agent and controller respectively.
 #### Run tests
-All you need to do is log in to the master node.
+All you need to do is log in to the primary node.

-* Log in to the master node:
+* Log in to the primary node:
 We recommend that you log in from a [tmux](https://github.com/tmux/tmux/wiki) window to keep the session to avoid ssh session timeout after a short idle time.
 ```
 ssh review@123.57.223.31  # Log in Jump Server.
-ssh review@compute047     # Log in master node from Jump Server.
+ssh review@compute047     # Log in primary node from Jump Server.
 sudo su root              # Change to root user, as MR registeration has page protection.
-                          # Open two windows at the master node for Zero agent and controller respectively.
+                          # Open two windows at the primary node for Zero agent and controller respectively.
-                          # Zero agent and controller are initiated from master node via remote ssh (password-free sshpass).
+                          # Zero agent and controller are initiated from primary node via remote ssh (password-free sshpass).
 ```

 * Agent: